 ‘She’s been dead for six years, Drew.
 You’re a writer and you haven’t read her journals!
 I have to say, I am downright disappointed at your lack of curiosity.’

 No, he hasn’t read them.
-He wants to, but he whenever he decides to start reading, something gets in the way.
-Somewhere in those journals lies the key to the mystery.
-How did “wonderfully eccentric Gertrude”, of modest income and meagre inheritance, end up owning fabulous Ballindalloch?
+He wants to, but whenever he decides to start reading them, something gets in the way.
+Somewhere in those journals lies the key to the real mystery of this house.
+How did ‘wonderfully eccentric Gertrude’, of modest income and meagre inheritance, end up owning fabulous Ballindalloch?
 Some mysteries are best left undisturbed.

 ‘I haven’t read them yet, Danni.
-You have to be in the right mood – to do justice to them.
-They’re historical, but they’ll also be deeply personal.’
+You have to be in the right mood to do justice to them.
+They’re historical, but I’m sure they’re also deeply personal.’

 They stare at each other for a full minute, the writer and the woman he is sometimes in love with.
 The writer blinks.
 He reaches up and removes the key from its hook above the door.
 He will need a new hiding place for it now.
 The key, hand-made and well-worn, turns in the lock with a sigh that suggests resignation.
 The room was perfectly contented locked.
 The door opens noiselessly.
 Inside, it is very, very dark.

 Reluctantly, he opens the blind on the single window.
 The room stays dark.